-Phase II - the third level - includes College requirements and contains the core program common for CAMS, i.e. lectures common for all CAMS students.
-This comprises 3 general education and Islamic courses and 3 medical sciences courses.
+Phase II - the third level - includes College and Departmental requirements and contains the core program common for CAMS, i.e. lectures common for all CAMS students.
+This comprises 3 general education courses and 3 medical sciences courses (cf. Response to the Open Questions).